 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-Casing length and grouting were listed as unknown in the report compiled by RK & K. Based on onsite reviews and the ground water under the direct influence data the well integrity was rated generally satisfactory or good, with no visible problems existing during the visit.
-The State has determined that well 2 is NOT GWUDI or Ground Water Under the Direct Influence of surface water.
-Well 1 has not been classified at this time.
+The State has determined that these wells are NOT GWUDI or Ground Water Under the Direct Influence of surface water.